Putin majority cut despite 'slanted' polls

 United Russia's poor showing came after Putin announced in September he planned to reclaim his old Kremlin job in March presidential polls, despite signs Russians may be growing disillusioned with his 11-year rule.

-Medvedev is set to step aside and become prime minister, in a job swap that the two men hope will determine Russia's political future and stability for years to come.
+Incumbent Dmitry Medvedev is set to step aside and become prime minister, in a job swap the two men hope will determine Russia's political future and stability for years to come.

 The four years since the last parliamentary election have been marked by an outburst of criticism of the authorities on the Internet as web penetration of Russia started to finally catch up with the rest of Europe.